SimonGommeton/pcf_searchableOptionSet/README.md

 The component is compatible with the **_OptionSet_** data type in **CDS**.

 Users can modify the Searchbox's placeholder to any text modifying the "SearchBoxPlaceholder" parameter.
-They can also choose whether the component will or will not sort the the options in alphabetical order, by switching the "AlphabeticalOrder" parameter.
+They can also choose whether the component will or will not sort the options in alphabetical order, by switching the "AlphabeticalOrder" parameter.

 ## Other modifications